straysheep-dev/packer-configs/ubuntu-2204-desktop/README.md

 A packer template for a standard Ubuntu 22.04 Desktop.

 > [!IMPORTANT]
 > Modifications must be made after the build to allow NetworkManager to handle networking in the desktop environment as described [here](https://github.com/canonical/autoinstall-desktop/blob/4fafe4935501a70e59a54f5138ced14512c5684f/autoinstall.yaml#L57).
-This has been fixed in the ansible role build_ubuntu_desktop.
+This has been fixed in the ansible role [build_ubuntu_desktop](https://github.com/straysheep-dev/ansible-configs/tree/main/build_ubuntu_desktop).
+It was also found that if you don't remember to disable `systemd-networkd` and `systemd-networkd-wait-online`, this will cause a 2 minute delay on boot where the machine should boot more or less instantaneously.
+This was also fixed in the [build_ubuntu_desktop](https://github.com/straysheep-dev/ansible-configs/tree/main/build_ubuntu_desktop) role.

 ```bash
 sudo rm /etc/netplan/00-installer-config*.yaml